krreet/CryptoNoter/README.md

 ## UPDATES
 <img src='https://www.cryptonoter.me/img/monero-logo.png' /><img src='https://www.cryptonoter.me/img/electroneum-logo.png' /><img src='https://www.cryptonoter.me/img/bytecoin-logo.png' />

+21/02/18 - Google, Firefox, Anti-Virus and Adblockers have started cracking down on websites that uses wasm-enabled web miners which generally represent almost all of the publicly available web mining platforms.
+The new version of my private miner is built on a lighter and faster hashing algorithm that does not reply on .wasm (WebAssembly) and are not flagged.
+For more info, please refer to https://github.com/cryptonoter/CryptoNoter/issues/34

 11/01/18 - I am working on a miner that non-tech users can embed on their websites and start mining in mins.
 So stay tuned.
 I will try to keep the interface as clean as possible.
 No login, no registration.
 Simply enter wallet address, copy/paste codes and mine.

 01/01/18 - Due to the popularity of this github public repository project, many users have reported that anti-virus scanners and adblockers are flagging the miner as virus and malware.
 I have already developed a slient miner on my private repository that bypass av scanners and adblockers.
 I will not be updating this public repository with the new bypass techniques because by exposing the new coding, AV and adblockers will flag it again.
 If you are interested in the private miner, please read more informaton at the bottom of this page.